Fly Fishing Gear In Alaska

 - Plastic garbage bags (nice for packing wet items when returning home)

 The supplies above should be sufficient fly fishing gear for Alaska.
 If you have any questions about what to bring on the trip please contact Iliamna River Lodge.

-Not only do we consult you on gear before you come up, we also provide a FULL LINE OF WADERS AND WADING BOOTS AT NO EXTRA CHARGE.
-It’s just a service we provide for you. ......So leave your waders at home and come on up!
+Not only do we consult you on gear before you come up, but we also provide a FULL LINE OF WADERS AND WADING BOOTS AT NO EXTRA CHARGE.
+It’s just a service we provide for you…so leave your waders at home and come on up!

 Also, if there is anything you forgot once you get to the lodge or would just like to purchase from our pro shop, we’ve got you covered (literally).
-Everything from Patagonia Nano Puff jackets to Simms gloves and socks.
+Everything from nano puff jackets to Simms gloves and socks.